sljoyner3/DATA-441-Project-1/index.md

   <b>(X<sup>T</sup>X)<sup>-1</sup>X<sup>T</sup>y</b> = <b>&beta;</b>
 </p>

 Using this we can also plug <b>&beta;</b> back in to get a explicit formula for <b>y</b>, our predictions.
 As the name suggests, this technique works great for linear datasets.

 The following example shows the relationship between car weight and mileage, and the line in blue is a standard linear regression, done with the technqiue described above, that attempts to predict miles per gallon based off weight.

 <p align="center">
 <img src='WGT_MPG_Linear_Regression-2.png'>
 </p>

-Linear regression does an decent job, but there is certainly room to improve this model, particularly with lower weights where the trend appears more quadratic rather than linear.
+We can see that linear regression does an decent job, but there is certainly room to improve this model as a straight line does not appear to capture the curvature in the data, particularly with lower car weights where the trend appears more quadratic than linear.

 ### Adding Weights to the Regression Equation

-To fit a better model to this data, we can employ <b>Locally Weighted Linear Regression (LOWESS)</b>, which is similar to the technique above, but allows for curvature by performing linear regression over very small portions of the data that collectively create a curved, better fit model.
-To do this, we now use a matrix of weights (more on this later) that determines how important values will be to the given prediction.
+To fit a better model to this data, we can employ <b>Locally Weighted Linear Regression (LOWESS)</b>, which is an extension of linear regression but allows for curvature in the model by performing linear regression over very small portions of the data to collectively create a nonlinear model across the entire dataset.
+To do this, we use a matrix of weights (more on this later) that determines how important values will be to the given prediction.
+Nearby values will have a relatively large weight, while those further away will have little to no impact.
 To represent this mathematically, we begin with the same regression equation as before and then multiply by <b>W</b>, which is a matrix containing weights along the diagonal and zeros everywhere else:

 <p align="center">
   <b>Wy</b> = <b>WX&beta;</b>+<b>W&epsilon;</b>